-SAFETY FEATURES AND RESETING THE LASER DRIVER
+SAFETY FEATURES AND RESETING THE LASER SAFETY INTERFACE MODULE

-The safety features of this laser driver include both a safety interlock and a power monitor to watch for power outages.
-If either of these features is activated, they will disable the laser and the user MUST reset the laser driver to continue operation of the laser.
+The safety features of this laser safety interface module include both a safety interlock and a power monitor to watch for power outages.
+If either of these features is activated, they will disable the laser and the user MUST reset the laser safety interface module to continue operation of the laser.
 Here are the situations for each of these safety features and how to reset the feature: